 Who were Everet's parents?
 Where was he from?

-Despite over twenty years of research and close examination, Everet Wallace [c1770-c1845]
+Despite over thirty years of research and close examination, Everet Wallace [c1770-c1845]

 still remains our genealogical roadblock.
 There have been many theories,